ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/Countput/readme.md

 Here are some elements I expect to be able to provide, if needed:

 - [ ] A complete regression test suite.
+- [ ] Meaningful exceptions and exception-handling coverage.
+- [ ] Adequate output to permit users to understand the results, assisting in the self-documenting nature of the code.
+- [ ] Actual docstring comments at all levels of the code.
 - [ ] Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.

 ## Getting Started